Drug Abuse Treatment

 Inpatient Drug Abuse Treatment

-Inpatient drug abuse treatment will provide a mixture of individual and group therapy to help addicts learn ways to overcome their addictions.
+Inpatient drug abuse treatment will provide a mixture of individual and group therapy to help recovering people learn ways to overcome their addictions.
 Other motivational and educational opportunities will also be provided.
-If necessary, medication will also be administered to help ease the symptoms of detoxification and withdrawal.
-If you're considering treatment, call 1-888-744-0069Who Answers?.
+If necessary, medication may also be administered to help ease the symptoms of withdrawal and/or cravings.2

 Outpatient Drug Abuse Treatment

-Outpatient drug abuse treatment can guide some drug addicts through all stages of their recovery.
-However, some addicts use outpatient treatment to help them during the later stages of recovery.
+Outpatient drug abuse treatment can guide some people through all stages of their recovery.
+However, some recovering individuals will fare better using outpatient treatment as a step-down level of care after completing an inpatient program.

-The National Institute on Drug Abuse notes that drug treatment programs that last less than 90 days have limited effectiveness.
-In fact, 12 months of treatment is considered the minimum for methadone addicts, but many addicts benefit from longer treatment periods.
-For this reason, it is usual for addicts to attend short-term inpatient treatment programs but later transition into a longer-term outpatient treatment program.
-Drug Abuse Treatment Quiz question 3
+The National Institute on Drug Abuse notes that drug treatment programs that last less than 90 days have limited effectiveness,6 but many people benefit from longer treatment periods and several different levels of treatment.
+It is common for addicts to attend short-term inpatient treatment programs but later transition into a longer-term outpatient treatment program.

 Just like inpatient treatment, outpatient treatment will often use a variety of approaches to help an addict recover.